piloujp/zcDate_mod/readme.txt

 Install:
 --------
 As always backup your cart first.
-If you have a fresh Zen Cart v1.5.8a installed then copy all files respecting folder structure.
+If you have a fresh Zen Cart v2.0.0 or above installed, then copy all files respecting folder structure.
 Don't forget to rename 'YOUR_ADMIN' before.
 If not, you have to merge them using a file merging tool.

 Files list: